realm/realm-js/examples/example-node-telemetry/README.md

 After running the client and seeing the available collection in Atlas, [set write permissions](https://www.mongodb.com/docs/atlas/app-services/rules/roles/#define-roles---permissions) for the collection.

-The schema to use (App Services / Data Access / Schema):
+The following schema will automatically be created in **Development Mode** and you can find it at `App Services / Data Access / Schema` in the Atlas App Service UI:

 ```json
 {